Peter Girard

-Peter Frank "Pete" Girard (May 5, 1918 – February 12, 2011) was a United States Army Air Forces pilot, Chief Engineering Test Pilot for Ryan Aeronautical, and the first man to hover in jet vertical flight.
-This feat was accomplished November 24, 1953 during tests that would culminate in the development of the Ryan X-13 Vertijet.
-He would later accomplish the first full-cycle vertical takeoff, horizontal flight, and vertical landing in a jet aircraft on April 11, 1957 at Edwards Air Force Base.
-Prior to working with Ryan, Girard had worked at Curtiss-Wright in St. Louis, Missouri and served in the United States Army Air Corps during World War II as a Consolidated B-24 Liberator pilot.
+Peter Frank "Pete" Girard (May 5, 1918 – February 12, 2011) was a United States Army Air Forces pilot, Chief Engineering Test Pilot for Ryan Aeronautical, and the first man to hover in a jet vertical flight.
+This feat was accomplished on November 24, 1953, during tests that would culminate in the development of the Ryan X-13 Vertijet.
+He would later accomplish the first full-cycle vertical takeoff, horizontal flight, and vertical landing in a jet aircraft on April 11, 1957, at Edwards Air Force Base.
+Prior to working with Ryan, Girard worked at Curtiss-Wright in St. Louis, Missouri and served in the United States Army Air Corps during World War II as a Consolidated B-24 Liberator pilot.

 Early life and USAAC

 Born in 1918 in Monterey, California, Girard was raised on a cattle ranch, first in Cachagua and then in Tularcitos, in the Carmel Valley near the Central Coast of California.
-Girard was a graduate of the University of California, Berkeley with a degree in mechanical engineering, class of 1940.
+Girard was graduated from the University of California, Berkeley with a degree in mechanical engineering, class of 1940.
 While working at Curtiss-Wright he joined a cadre of like-minded engineers who learned to fly in gliders purchased by the group.
-During World War II Girard enlisted in what was then the United States Army Air Corps, and advanced through flight training becoming a multi-engine heavy bomber pilot flying B-24s.
+During World War II, Girard enlisted in what was then the United States Army Air Corps, and advanced through flight training, becoming a multi-engine heavy bomber pilot flying B-24s.
 He mustered out of the Air Corps as a Second Lieutenant at San Bernardino, California.